blindij/talk_eunis19/presentation.md

 ---

-## Peer review of paper is a established principle
+## Sharing of papers is a established principle

 <img src="images/sharing-papers.jpg" style="width: 100%;"/>

+???
 ---

-## Peer review of code is very close, but much less common
+## Sharing code is almost the same, but much less common

 <img src="images/sharing-code.jpg" style="width: 100%;"/>

+???
+- Licensing considerations; no license, copyright vs copy-left
+- Verfication of code -> automatic testing
+- Make your code available to be used
 ---

 ## Simulations and analysis with untested software do not constitute science